 We are living in a world where everyone has access to basically everything and for this sole reason, film production houses are trying their best to create content that can be consumed globally.
-There are different ways in which they can do this and that is exactly what we will be looking at today.
+There are different ways in which they can do this and that is exactly what we will look at today.
 Film localization is what these production houses do in order to make their contents consumable globally.

-- Script Transcription
+1. Script Transcription

 Another important thing to note while still on the script transcription is to make sure that the person creating the script includes time stamps.
 These time stamps will be very useful in knowing where to match the source and target languages during either subtitling or dubbing.

-- Script Translation
+2. Script Translation

 RELATED TOPIC: PERSONALITY TRAITS OF A GOOD SUBTITLER.

-- Create subtitles/ Recording the audio
+3. Create subtitles/ Recording the audio

-- Post production
+4. Post production

-- QC Review
+5. QC Review

-On this step the subtitled and dubbed files will be taken through a quality check review for a final confirmation that everything is in place and that there are no errors.
+In this step, the subtitled and dubbed files will be taken through a quality check review for a final confirmation that everything is in place and that there are no errors.
 You will be able to also catch anything that might have slipped outside the project specifications.
 All files must pass through this step, in order to avoid presenting a terribly localized film to the public and in the end embarrass yourself.

 RELATED TOPIC: BIGINNER TIPS FOR A SUCCESSFUL SUBTITLING CAREER.

-The sole reason why people decide to localize their content is so that they can have another way to make an income, they usually say you should use money in order to make more money.
-In order to follow through with all these steps, you need a realistic budget which isn’t cheap.
+The sole reason people decide to localize their content is so that they can have another way to make an income, they usually say you should use money in order to make more money.
+In order to follow through with all these steps, you need a realistic budget that isn’t cheap.
 One thing for sure is that following these steps to localize your content will definitely bring in major returns.

 RELATED TOPIC: GUIDELINES FOR CREATING ONLINE SUBTITILES.